Trump impeachment probe: Democrats condemn real-time 'witness intimidation' | DW | 15.11.2019

 Trump's tweet prompted swift criticism, with Democrats saying it was a possible act of witness intimidation.

 "This is witness intimidation in real time.
-And we won't stand for it," Schiff told reporters.
+And we won't stand for it," Democratic chairman of the House Intelligence Committee Adam Schiff told reporters.

 Why is Yovanovitch testifying?